-Romford Baptist Church

-Family Magazine

-June 2024

-and
+When it was Mrs Wilson's turn to do the flower arrangements, she always kept the vicar's hay fever in mind

 From the Editor

 This edition of Grapevine seems to have a thread running through it, about change and new beginnings.
 Whether making changes in the garden, changing career, changing the way we treat the environment or changing our perspective by looking up, change can be imposed on us or chosen by us.
 Either way, it can still feel both exciting and daunting.

 The Bible talks about new starts too, for example, 2 Corinthians 5:17 (NIV) says "Therefore, if anyone is in Christ, the new creation has come: the old has gone, the new is here!"

-Lamentations 3:22-23 "Because of the Lord's great love we are not consumed, for his compassions never fail.
-They are new every morning; great is vour faithfulness."
+In Lamentations 3:22-23 we read.
+"Because of the Lord's great love we are not consumed, for his compassions never fail.
+They are new every morning; great is your faithfulness."

 There are many songs based on these verses, including "Great is Thy Faithfulness" and "The Steadfast Love of the Lord".
 Although things around us may be changing, and we may feel unsettled, we can rest well in the knowledge that God doesn't change, and neither does His love for us.

-The steadfast love of the Lord never ceases.
-His mercies never come to an end: They are new every morning, New every morning, Great is Thy faithfulness, O Lord.
+The steadfast love of the Lord never ceases,

+His mercies never come to an end;

+They are new every morning,

+New every morning,

+Great is Thy faithfulness, O Lord.

 Great is Thy faithfulness!

-> Cheryl Schulte
+Cheryl Schulte

 Editorial Team

+Cheryl Schulte Editor

+Barbara Gatherum Missionary Page

-Cheryl Schulte Barbara Gatherum Bernd Schulte
+Bernd Schulte Layout and

+Production

-Missionary Page Layout and Production Proof Reader Printing Collation
+Kathy Pomeroy Proof Reader

-Editor

-Photos
+Kathy Pomeroy Proof Read

+Ruth Lu Printing

+Gill Ayris Collation

-Kathy Pomeroy Ruth Lu Gill Ayris Alex Savine
+Alex Savine Photos

-Team Leader Rev. Ian Bunce
+Team Leader Rev. Jan Bunce

-Team Minister (With focus on community and social action) Rev. Jan Loveard
+Team Minister (With focus on community and social action) Rev. |an Loveard

 Team Minister (With focus on the older generation) Rev. Vikki Bunce

 Minister in Training Mr Andy Stannard

 Team Pastor Mr lide Fawunmi

 Church Secretary Miss Hayley Ayris

 Church Office

 Main Road Romford RM1 3BL Tel 01708 743382 www.romfordbaptist.org.uk office@romfordbaptist.org.uk